What to do if your Social Security payment is late

-According to the Social Security Administration (SSA), about 71 million Americans received Social Security benefits in July 2023.
-With about 20 percent of the country receiving benefits, these checks are a lifeline for a large portion of the population.
+According to the Social Security Administration (SSA), about 68 million Americans received Social Security benefits in September 2024.
+With roughly 20 percent of the country receiving benefits, these checks are a lifeline for a large portion of the population.
 However, Social Security checks may not always be delivered on time.

 Your Social Security benefit might be late due to a few circumstances.
 Often, those delays won’t last more than a few days.
 Still, with so many people depending on Social Security, you should be aware of how long delays can last and when it’s time to follow up and see what’s going on.